Something not looking right? Here's what to do next.

 If you're disputing an unauthorised transaction, you'll need to call us so we can cancel your card and send you a new one.

 Once the transaction is fully processed, we can start looking into it.
-We might also need some more documents from you – we’ll let you know.
+We might need some more documents from you – we’ll keep you updated via post.

 See more about what to expect.